The most expensive hand tool is not necessarily the best hand tool. Looking at the reputation of the maker is important. The country of origin is key.

 Workers call any kind of channel locking (tongue and groove) pliers “channel locks”, even if made by another brand.
 Simply the best.

-Plier Set from Channellock: all most of us need
+Plier Set from Channellock: it’s all most of us need

 All but the two large pliers are spring-loaded.
 This makes it so much easier to use in delicate situations.